 Stories related to input

 Mr. Jones, Reporter with repetitive stress injury

 Ms. Olsen, Classroom student with attention deficit hyperactivity disorder (ADHD) and dyslexia

 Mr. Yunus, Retiree with low vision, hand tremor, and mild short-term memory loss

 Mr. Sands, Supermarket assistant with Down syndrome

-back to page contents

 Interaction - navigating and finding

 People navigate and find content using different strategies and approaches depending on their preferences, skills, and abilities.
 For instance, someone using a website for the first time may need clearer guidance than someone who has more experience with the particular site, and someone using the Web on a mobile device with a small screen may require more orientational cues than someone using a desktop computer.
 While these are typically usability aspects that affect people with and without disabilities, some situations affect people with disabilities to a greater extent.